Less is More: Data-Efficient Adaptation for Controllable Text-to-Video Generation: Dataset Construction

 We evaluate our method on three scalar camera parameters—shutter speed, aperture, and color temperature—using synthetic datasets that isolate their respective effects: motion blur, depth of field, and color tone.
 We adopt a simple, non-photorealistic domain to enable precise procedural control and clean variations along each conditioning axis.
 To ensure diversity within this controlled setting, we apply two forms of scene randomization.

 \textbf{Control Scalar Randomization.} The primary driver of generalization in our method is the low-dimensional adapter (\cref{sec:method_adapter}).
 To complement this and ensure a continuous response, we employ a multi-level stratified sampling strategy rather than relying on fixed discrete values.
 We partition the normalized range $[-1, 1]$ into $N$ equal-width bins and sample uniformly from within each bin, applying this strategy across several hierarchical layers.
-This ``pyramid'' approach ensures that our sparse dataset provides a rich, continuous signal by concentrating sampling density near the center of the control space, preventing overfitting to specific values.
+This ``pyramid'' approach ensures that our sparse dataset provides a rich, continuous signal by concentrating sampling density near the center of the control space, preventing overfitting to specific values (see the supplementary material, \Cref{sec:dataset_details}, for full details).

 \textbf{Scene Content Randomization.} We design a dataset of geometric primitives that balances semantic simplicity with functional expressiveness, avoiding the confounding complexity of photorealistic data.
 Each training scene is procedurally generated with a randomized composition of moving shapes.
 This configuration ensures that the necessary conditions for physical control are visually observable---such as varying trajectories for motion blur or overlapping depth planes for aperture---while eliminating unnecessary semantic details that could induce backbone corruption.